 If you’re hoping to find better economic opportunities here than you can find back in the DR, you’re looking at the right state.
 Certain job vacancies in Boston are high, and we have some exceptional employers looking for employees.

 If you need help immigrating to MA from the Dominican Republic, contact Boston immigration attorney Giselle M. Rodriguez.
 Giselle helps clients with the full range of immigration challenges, from visas to citizenship.
 She is bilingual (English & Spanish), and works with clients throughout Greater Boston and Massachusetts.
-Contact Giselle today to discuss your case, or read on to find out more about protecting your immigration status in the United States.
+Contact Giselle today to discuss your case, read these case results from some of my Dominican clients, or read on to find out more about protecting your immigration status in the United States.